Scott-Morgan-Foundation/planning_and_integration/roadmap/readme.md

 2. Priority
 3. Priority
 #### Technical Direction
-1. Defining an IoT Communications Protocol
+1. Defining IoT Communications Protocols
 2. Defining the physical technology design and requirements for the wheelchair and Highcliff
 3. Stand up and document a beta AWS version of the simulation network